 - The Incas

-Each would greet the Spaniards and each would fall to them.
+Each would greet the Spanish Conquistadors and each would fall to them.
 The first empire to fall would be the Aztecs in 1519 to Hernan Cortes and the Incas in 1533 to Francisco Pizarro.
-Cortes and Pizarro were able to use the same tactic to defeat both of the empires.
+Cortes and Pizarro were able to use the same tactic to defeat both empires.
 They each recruited other tribes that sought to free themselves from their rule.

 With the arrival of a new nation that was a great experiment many of the old empires were forgotten and replaced by classic European empires such as Ancient Greece and Ancient Rome.

 The motives of the conquistadors were diverse, but mainly concentrated on 3 reasons

 - The first and primary reason was wealth and power.
 They did not care too much for the people who were poor and those who gained the most fame were not what one would consider missionaries.
 Cortes conquered the Aztecs and in doing so secured himself a fortune.
 Francisco Pizarro conquered the Incas and in doing so became wealthy.

 - The second reason was to spread Christianity.
 At this point in Spanish history, most of the people claimed to be Catholic and were zealous.
 They believed it was their duty to bring Christianity to pagans.
 Unfortunately, they did so in such a cruel way that it did not echo the message of Christ.
 If the pagans did not give in they were brutally destroyed.
 While it was not Spain’s intent to oppress the pagans the conquistadors acted in ways that they believed were best.
 The lack of accountability meant that many people were driven from their homes and lost their culture, religion, and families.

 - Thirdly was economic reasons.
 The Spanish Main became a place of trade and made Spain an economic powerhouse.